Compilation from sources

 # more dependencies are needed

-conda install llvm-openmp cgal cgal-cpp gmp mpfr eigen cmake -c conda-forge
+micromamba install llvm-openmp cgal cgal-cpp gmp mpfr eigen cmake ninja -c conda-forge

 cd ..